-4. Someone modifies an existing system and gives it a new name.
-An example would be Thai massage and Thai Yoga Massage, or my own Thai Rocking Massage system.
+- Scenario 4: Someone modifies an existing system and gives it a new name.
+An example would be turning Thai Massage into Thai Yoga Massage, or my own Thai Rocking Massage system.

-How the new kid on the block turned into an authentic guru
+The ‘new kid on the block’ turns into an authentic guru

 How tradition can be elevated to a ‘massage religion’

-Where are you supposed to draw the lines if they ‘shift in the sand’
+Where to draw the lines if they ‘shift in the sand’

 The various Thai Massage styles are widely mixed.
 There are no fixed boundaries.
 In the northern city of Chiang Mai there are schools which teach the Bangkok style, others teach northern style, and some teachers have their own unique style.

-Is there anything to be gained by massage puritanism?
-Is a massage better because it has a certain label?
-Is there anything wrong with improving or changing a massage style?
-In my mind the answer to all three questions is “no”.
 Authenticity is a useful requirement for precious stones, artwork, or antiques.
-Healing therapy on a higher level is a uniquely individual skill which defies attempts to be legislated by definitions or labels.
+Healing therapy on a higher level is a uniquely individual skill which cannot be legislated and restricted by definitions or labels.

 But the more one excels in the healing professions, the less there is any reason to limit oneself to designations and labels.
 Healing is a uniquely personal expression which comes not so much from technique than from one’s heart, one’s creativity, one’s intention, and one’s passion.

 I have to admit that I am biased towards the eastern approach.
-My opinions are based on having lived in Asia for many years, and having practiced and taught Thai massage for more than 14 years.
+My opinions are based on having lived in Asia for many years, and having practiced and taught Thai Massage for more than 16 years.